Affiliate links on Android Authority may earn us a commission. Learn more.

-The vast majority of manufacturers offer a warranty for one or two years from the date you purchase your smartphone.
-If a hardware fault develops within that period then you have the right to demand a repair, replacement, or a refund.
-This is based on the assumption that the device was sold with the fault present.
+The vast majority of manufacturers offer a warranty for a few years from the date you purchase your smartphone.
+If a hardware fault develops within that period, then you have the right to request a repair, replacement, or refund.
+Of course, this is usually based on the thought that the fault was present when you bought your phone.

-If you have a two-year warranty and within that period your smartphone develops a fault then the manufacturer will repair it unless it determines that you are to blame or that you have invalidated your warranty in some way.
+Suppose you have a two-year warranty, and within that period, your smartphone develops a fault.
+In that case, the manufacturer will repair it unless it determines that you are to blame or that you have invalidated your warranty somehow.

-If the fault occurred due to an accident, misuse, exposure to liquid or any other external factor that you could be held responsible for then they probably aren’t going to honor the warranty.
-If you have tampered with the phone or attempted a repair yourself and your action invalidates the warranty, then they probably aren’t going to honor it.
-They won’t cover you for loss or theft.
-You have to read individual warranties to get a full list of exclusions.
+Further, suppose you have tampered with the phone or attempted a repair yourself, and your action invalidates the warranty.
+In that case, they probably aren’t going to honor it even if it is a manufacturer flaw.
+Warranties won’t cover you for loss or theft.
+Once again, you have to read individual warranties to get a complete list of exclusions.

 How do you claim?

-Unfortunately the retailer will often try to pass you off to the manufacturer and vice versa.
+Unfortunately, the retailer will often try to pass you off to the manufacturer and vice versa.
 It is generally the retailer’s responsibility to sort it out.
-If they request it and you don’t have the receipt then you should be able to use a credit card statement as proof of purchase.
+If they request it and you don’t have the receipt, you should be able to use a credit card statement as proof of purchase.

 What are you liable for?

-A lot of companies will handle it, but be aware that the cost of postage might fall on your shoulders.
+Many companies will handle it, but be aware that the cost of postage might fall on your shoulders.
 You’re also going to be without your device when you send it away.
-The manufacturer will run tests and if they determine that the phone defect is not their fault then they’ll usually give you a quote for the repair and you can choose whether to go ahead with it.
-If you don’t want to go ahead with it then they’ll charge you for the test and send it back unrepaired.
-Service and handling fees are common.
+The manufacturer will run tests, and if they determine that the phone defect is not their fault, they’ll usually give you a quote for the repair, and you can choose whether to go ahead with it.
+If you don’t want to go ahead with it, they’ll charge you for the test and send it back unrepaired.
+Service and handling fees are standard.

 You should also check if they have any stipulations about what you need to do before sending the phone in.
 You should always back up your files and remove any memory cards.
 You should also make sure you don’t have security software that will block access.
-For your own privacy it’s advisable to wipe the phone of all your personal data.
+For your privacy, it’s probably a good idea to wipe your data ahead of time.

 Consumer rights and the burden of proof

-In many cases the manufacturer warranty is superseded by consumer law in the country of sale and that can effectively extend your rights, though it won’t necessarily be easy to claim them.
-According to EU-wide Consumer Laws the claim period is two years, even if the manufacturer only offers a one year warranty.
-In some countries that period is longer, here in Scotland, for example, it’s five years.
+In many cases, consumer law supersedes the warranty in the country of sale, which can effectively extend your rights, though it won’t necessarily be easy to claim them.
+According to EU-wide Consumer Laws, the claim period is two years, even if the manufacturer only offers a one-year warranty.
+In some countries, that period is longer.
+Here in Scotland, for example, it’s five years.

-There are a lot of defects that might legitimately occur, but how do you prove they are the fault of the manufacturer?
-The internet is awash with reports of screens spontaneously cracking and manufacturers refusing to fix them, but how many of those breakages were actually caused by accidental damage?
+There are a lot of defects that might legitimately occur, but how do you prove they are the manufacturer’s fault?
+The internet is awash with reports of screens spontaneously cracking and manufacturers refusing to fix them, but how many of those breakages were caused by accidental damage?

 Always read the fine print

-Ideally you would read a warranty before buying, but few of us are going to do that.
+Ideally, you would read a warranty before buying, but few of us will do that.
 It is worth noting that some manufacturers offer special deals as an extra incentive to choose them.
-If you’re concerned then do your homework.
+If you’re concerned, then do your homework.

 Your best chance of making a successful claim is to read the fine print and make sure you tick as many boxes as possible.
 Don’t give them any excuse to reject you.
-If you are going to return your smartphone then it’s also better to do it sooner rather than later.
-No quibble return policies for the first few days after purchase are very common.
-If you find a defect within that period then take it back immediately and you could save yourself a lot of hassle.
+If you are going to return your smartphone, it’s also better to do it sooner rather than later.
+No quibble return policies for the first few days after purchase are widespread.
+If you find a defect within that period, then take it back immediately, and you could save yourself a lot of hassle.

-If you’re in the U.S. you can also find useful tips at the FTC Consumer Information website, for the U.K. check out the Government website on consumer rights.
-You should be able to find similar resources for other countries with a quick search.
+If you’re in the US, you can also find helpful tips at the FTC Consumer Information website.
+For the UK, check out the Government website on consumer rights.
+You should find similar resources for other countries with a quick search.
 What are your warranty experiences?
 Have you had claims denied or had a hassle-free return?
 Let us know in the comments.